fork-tongue/observ/README.md

 Define computed state based on observable state with `func` and recompute lazily.
 Returns a wrapped copy of the function which only recomputes the output if any of the state it depends on becomes dirty.
 Can be used as a function decorator.

+**Note:** The API has evolved and become more powewrful since the original creation of this README.md.
+Track issue #10 to follow updates to observ's documentation.

 ## Quick start and example

 Install observ with pip/pipenv/poetry: